saoudh/db-vendo-client/readme.md

 * `departures()`, `arrivals()` boards
 * `trip()`

-What doesn't work (yet, see TODO's scattered around the code):
+What doesn't work:

 * `journeys()` details like scheduledDays, stop/station groups, some line details ...
 * loadFactor and other details in boards
-* certain stop details like products for `locations()` and geopositions and remarks for boards – this can be remedied with `enrichStations` in the config (turned on by default), enriching location info with [db-hafas-stations](https://github.com/derhuerst/db-hafas-stations).
+* certain stop details like products for `locations()` and geopositions for boards – this can be remedied with `enrichStations` in the config (turned on by default), enriching stop info with [db-hafas-stations](https://github.com/derhuerst/db-hafas-stations).
 * some query options/filters (e.g. routingMode for journeys, direction for boards)
 * all other endpoints (`tripsByName()`, `radar()`, `journeysFromTrip()`, `reachableFrom()`, `remarks()`, `lines()`, `station()`)